-Vacant properties located within the townsite boundaries excepting land zoned as Commercial and Industrial.
+Vacant properties excepting land zoned as Commercial and Industrial.
 The rate for this category is imposed at the same rate in the dollar as GRV Residential (the base rate).

-GRV Commercial
+GRV Commercial - Town Centre

 Properties used for commercial and industrial purposed and non-residential land.
 The higher rate reflects the additional costs associated with area promotion and improvement.
-The Town works with the organisation known as ProCott to achieve these objectives.
+The Town works with the organisation known as ProCott Inc. to achieve these objectives.